Skip to main content

 Use pen and paper.

-Attach the habit to something you already do — brushing your teeth, drinking evening tea, dimming the lights.
+Connect the habit to something you already do each night, such as brushing your teeth, drinking evening tea, or dimming the lights.
+Attaching it to an established routine makes the practice feel automatic rather than effortful.

 ❄️ Why It Works Psychologically